-Every laboratory or other University entity that uses, stores, or generates hazardous chemicals is required to submit a comprehensive annual inventory of their hazardous chemicals to the Environmental Health and Safety office.
-Department administrators are responsible for ensuring that their department has accurate and current chemical inventories on file with Environmental Health and Safety.
+Every laboratory or other University entity that uses, stores, or generates hazardous chemicals is required to keep a comprehensive inventory of their hazardous chemicals through the SciShield ChemTracker software, Welcome to SciShield.
+Department administrators are responsible for ensuring that their department has accurate and current chemical inventories on file.
+If you do not have a SciShield account, please contact Biological Safety Officer, Austin Hoffman at: hoffman55@marshall.edu for one to be created.

 WHAT IS A HAZARDOUS MATERIAL?